milvus-io/milvus-docs/site/en/quick_start/get_started/create_drop_collection_python.md

 # Create and Drop Collection

-This article provides Python sample codes for creating or deleting collections.
+This article provides Python sample codes for creating or droping collections.

 <div class="alert note">
 See <a href="https://github.com/milvus-io/pymilvus/tree/master/examples">example program</a> for more detailed usage.